Administering the Atlassian Companion App

 Follow our guide to accessing Confluence files edited with the Atlassian Companion app.

 How to delete the Cache folder

 If you’d like to free up disk space, it’s safe to manually delete the cache folder.
 Deleting individual files in the cache folder may cause errors, so you should delete the entire Cache folder.
 If the cache folder is locked while Companion App is running, quit Companion, delete the cache folder, then open Companion.

 For Windows, Companion 1.0.0, go to C:\Users\admin\AppData\Roaming\Atlassian Companion\Cache.

 For Windows, Companion 1.1.0, go to C:\Users\admin\AppData\Local\Atlassian Companion\Cache.

 For Mac, Companion 1.0.0 and 1.1.0, go to Home/Library/Application Support/Atlassian Companion/Cache.

 From Confluence 7.3 onwards, it is not possible to disable file editing completely.
 However, you can choose to revert to the previous Edit in Office functionality, which disables the Companion app integration.

 In some versions of Confluence, you can revert to the previous Edit in Office functionality.
 This is a workaround for customers who are unable to use the Companion app in their environment.

-Go to > Office Connector. > General Configuration
+Go to Administration > General Configuration > Office Connector.

 - Choose Enable Edit in Office for all users and save your changes.